lmorchard/blog.decafbad.com/_posts/2005-10-11-krispy-kreme-cant-beat-compusa.markdown

 Am I the only one who, immediately after opening the box of any electronic gadget, gives it a nice and thorough sniffing?
 Ahh, fresh plastic and electronical stuff.
 It's better than donuts.

-Oh wait, I'm not the only oneâ€”there's at least one other, and [I'm marrying her][en].
+Oh wait, I'm not the only one—there's at least one other, and [I'm marrying her][en].

 [en]: http://www.decafbad.com/blog/2005/06/17/were_engaged